ndexbio/ndex-jupyter-notebooks/README.md

-# NDEx Jupyter Notebooks Tutorials
+# NDEx Jupyter Notebook Tutorials
 This repository contains tutorials and code examples to work with networks using the ndex2 Python Client and NiceCX object class.
 These tutorials requires Python 3.6+ and the ndex2 module.
 See the [ndex2 client](https://github.com/ndexbio/ndex2-client#readme) for installation instructions.

 #